ACAD-repo/ICCNet-FidNet/README.md

 ### Python runs
 8. Run `ICCNet_trainer.ipynb` to train ICCNet.
 All trained model files will be stored in `/training/*_perf_noisy_ex/ICCNet_trained_files/`.
 9. Run `FidNet_trainer.ipynb` to train FidNet.
 All trained model files will be stored in `/training/*_perf_noisy_ex/FidNet_trained_files/`.
+10. Execute `Net_evaluator.ipynb` to carry out predictions with the test datasets found in `/raw_test_examples/` and plot the results.